Already packing your suitcase and browsing for last minute info on traveling to Thailand?

 1. Pay Respect to The King

-Due to the recent death of the greatly loved and highly respected monarch, Bhumibol, the populace is still mildly shaken and doesn’t appreciate strangers mentioning his name.
+Due to the death of the greatly loved and highly respected monarch, Bhumibol, the populace is still mildly shaken and doesn’t appreciate strangers mentioning his name.

 The entire nation wore black at one point, and they are still in the one-year mourning period.